 What is the difference between one list broker and another?

-Unfortunately there are many unscrupulous practitioners in the list industry: red flags include companies trying to sell you data in Australia when they aren’t based here; companies with no contact details on their email signature; companies who can’t tell you when records were last updated.
+Unfortunately, there are many unscrupulous practitioners in the list industry: red flags include companies trying to sell you a list of businesses in Australia when they aren’t based here; companies with no contact details on their email signature; companies who can’t tell you when records were last updated.